Are you ready for Regulatory Examinations?

 The practice exam consists of multiple-choice questions (MCQs).
 A detailed report on your strengths and development areas is issued with each practice exam.
 This allows you to assess your own RE exam readiness.

-Please note that these practice exams are not a replacement for the FSB Regulatory Exams.
-You are required to register separately with an independent FSB examination body (e.g. Moonstone, Financial Planning Institute) to write your Regulatory Exam.
+Please note that these practice exams are not a replacement for the FSCA Regulatory Exams.
+You are required to register separately with an independent FSCA examination body (e.g. Moonstone, Financial Planning Institute) to write your Regulatory Exam.

 We recommend you practice answering MCQs to develop the skills needed.
 MCQ papers are not guessing games and contain no patterns.
 There are test-yourself questions at the end of each chapter in the study notes to help you assess your understanding of the material.